bhavesh0124/bhavesh0124/README.md

 </br>

-#### I'm a Computer Science Graduate student with thesis concentrated in Deep Learning 🤖.
+#### I'm a Computer Science Graduate student at the University of Ottawa, Canada. 🤖.
 I am a team player, flexible 🌐 and always open to new challenges 💻.

 <br>